On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Introduction

-In this paper we show a remarkable property of BNNs: in a suitably defined large data limit, we prove that the gradients of the expected loss function of an infinitely-wide BNN w.r.t.\ the input vanish.
+In this paper we show a remarkable property of BNNs: in a suitably defined limit, we prove that the gradients of the expected loss function of an infinitely-wide BNN w.r.t.\ the input vanish.
 Our analysis shows that adversarial attacks for highly accurate NNs arise from the low dimensional support of the data generating distribution.
-By averaging over nuisance dimensions, BNNs achieve zero expected gradient of the loss and are thus provably immune to gradient-based adversarial attacks.
-Specifically, we first show that, for any neural network achieving zero loss, adversarial attacks arise in directions orthogonal to data manifold.
+By averaging over nuisance dimensions, {under certain assumptions on the geometry of the space where the data come from, assumed to be a manifold,} BNNs achieve zero expected gradient of the loss and are thus, provably immune to gradient-based adversarial attacks.
+Specifically, we first show that, for any neural network achieving zero loss, adversarial attacks arise in directions orthogonal to the data manifold.
 Then, we rely on the submanifold extension lemma \citep{leeintroduction} to show that in the limit of infinitely-wide layers, for any neural network and any weights set there exists another weights set (of the same neural network architecture) achieving the same loss and with opposite loss gradients orthogonal to the data manifold on a given point.
-Under the assumption of infinitely many data and flat (i.e., uninformative) prior, we then show that by averaging over these weights sets the expectation of the gradient w.r.t.\ the posterior distribution of a BNN vanishes.
-Crucially, our results guarantees that, in the limit, BNNs' posteriors are provably robust to gradient-based adversarial attacks even if each neural network sampled from the posterior is vulnerable to such attacks.
+Finally, { by relying on the convergence of BNNs to Gaussian Processes (GPs) \citep{neal2012bayesian} and under the assumption that the data manifold is a subspace}, we show that for infinitely-wide BNNs the expectation of the gradient w.r.t.\ the posterior distribution in a direction orthogonal to the data manifold vanishes.
+Crucially, our results guarantees that, in the limit, BNNs' posteriors are provably robust to gradient-based adversarial attacks even when neural networks sampled from the posterior are vulnerable to such attacks.